We'll give you two for one on cracks about Mitt Romney closing down your factory and giving your wife cancer.

 I wonder if there's any connection.

-Um but there is some pushback on the streets of Cairo.
+But anyway, he's now seized more dictatorial powers than Mubarak ever had, but there is some pushback on the streets of Cairo.

-Anyway, we'll keep an we'll keep an eye on that.
+Anyway, we'll keep an eye on that.

 So we'll deal with total societal collapse in the course of the today's show, but we'll also try and keep our spirits up.

-It's uh you know buying in at the low end of the market, you know, the good things can come of it.
+It's buying in at the low end of the market.

 So we'll try and look on the good side of total societal collapse.

-1800, 282-2882, the fiscal cliff of getting nearer.
+1-800-282-2882, the fiscal cliff is getting nearer.

 The fiscal cliff, by the way, is just the warm-up for total societal collapse.

-It's not really the big thing, it's just a kind of little thing, just to get you in the mood for it.
+It's just a kind of little thing just to get you in the mood for it.

-Uh good luck with that, Senator.
+Good luck with that, Senator.

-The official national federal debt, sixteen trillion dollars, uh if you add in uh uh add in state and municipal debts, there's a few more on top of that, and and if you add in all the unfunded liabilities and total debts of the United States, it comes to about two hundred and twenty trillion dollars, uh which is about uh two hundred thousand dollars per person, just uh just uh keep you in a good mood in this post-Thanksgiving period.
+And if you add in all the unfunded liabilities and total debts of the United States, it comes to about $220 trillion, which is about $200,000 per person, just to keep you in a good mood in this post-Thanksgiving period.

 And he thinks they need to pay more.

-And for most countries it would be a lot of money.
+And for most countries, it would be a lot of money.

-The problem here is that it's just over uh the average Obama federal deficit for just one year.
+The problem here is that it's just over the average Obama federal deficit for just one year.

 So if you confiscated the entire wealth of the Forbes 400, if you took every single penny they'd have, you'd have enough to pay off one year of Obama deficits.